Email FacebookTwitterMenu burgerClose thin

 3. Choose the Right Format

 How you deliver content to clients or prospects is just as important as what you deliver.
 Changing up the format can make content more digestible so that it’s better received.
-This can lead to higher engagement and potentially more sales for you.
+This can lead to higher engagement and potentially more client conversions.

 “With more complex, hard-to-understand topics like financial planning, long-form content can help better educate your reader or potential customer,” says Wright.

 For example, you might draft a white paper or a detailed brochure to explain a key aspect of estate planning or investing.
-This is something comprehensive that can be used as a springboard to a one-on-one conversation with a client about the topic.
+This is a comprehensive resource that can become a springboard for a one-on-one conversation with a client about the topic.

 4. Automate It and Be Consistent

 As an advisor, your time is valuable, and it’s important to make the most of it.
-For instance, automating your marketing efforts using a service like SmartAsset AMP can save you time and energy to devote to other areas of your business.
+For instance, automating your marketing efforts using a lead generation service like SmartAsset AMP can save you time and energy to devote to other areas of your business.
 This subscription-based service enables fiduciary advisors to build automated outreach campaigns using text messaging and email.
-But AMP is more than just a marketing tool – it can also connect advisors with up to 540 validated leads per year.
+But AMP is more than just a marketing tool: it can also connect advisors with leads in target asset tiers and geographic locations.

 Also consider using scheduling tools to publish content regularly on your website or other platforms.
 Being consistent is key, says Biagini.
 “The worst thing an advisor can do is send out good content for a few weeks or months, then shut it down,” he says.